 MEC EAP/PS COMMITTEE CHAIR

-Gwenn Davidson was hired on to Spirit Airlines in March of 2001, six months before 911.
-My prior to my career at Spirit I had a variety of careers both in Canada and the USA.
+Gwenn Davidson has been with Spirit Airlines in March of 2001, six months before 911.
+Previous to my career at Spirit I had a variety of careers both in Canada and the USA.
 My experiences ranged from small business owner, travel agent, developing community programs and various areas of mental health programs.

-Flight Attendant Drug and Alcohol Program (FADAP).
 This website is available to all flight attendants, no matter what status you currently hold — active, furloughed, or even if you are on a leave status.
 FADAP is a substance-abuse prevention program, created and promoted for and by the flight attendant profession and funded by the FAA.
-Throughout this site you will find stigma free information on substance use, abuse and dependence.
-Read More About FADAP

 From time to time, everyone experiences personal or work-related problems.
 Sometimes, these problems can overwhelm our normal coping strategies.
 Support from a trained peer or a referral to a mental health professional may prove helpful.